josmanperez/atlas-app-logs-aggregator/README.md

 - Supports pagination to handle large sets of logs.
 - Optional date range filtering using `start_date` and `end_date` parameters.
 - Validates date inputs to ensure they follow the ISO 8601 format.
+- Optional `user_id` for user id filtering logs.
+- Fetch only error logs using the `errors_only` option.
 - Authenticates using MongoDB Atlas public and private API keys.

 ## Requirements